About Us

 Together with our co-counsel, settled a class action against Gateway Plaza, a large residential apartment complex in New York City, for $10 million.
 During the action, the defendants also made millions of dollars in structural changes and improvements designed to address the issues raised by the suit.
 The class alleged violations of implied warranty of habitability as a result of not adequately heating apartments during the winter months or cooling apartments during the summer months.
 The class claimed that these problems were caused by structural and other defects in the apartment units and that residents were required to consume excessive amounts of electricity to compensate for the defects.

-The firm represented the former Executive Vice President and Chief Security Officer of Wells Fargo who assisted the OCC, SEC, and DOJ to recover $3 billion in fines and penalties arising out of the Wells Fargo “fake account” scandal.
-To date, our client has received a $1.6 million award from DOJ, the highest possible whistleblower award under the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (FIRREA) program.
+Our lawyers represented the former executive vice president and chief security officer of Wells Fargo who assisted the Office of the Comptroller of the Currency (OCC), SEC and Department of Justice (DOJ) to recover $3 billion in fines and penalties arising out of the Wells Fargo “fake account” scandal.
+To date, our client has received a $1.6 million award from the DOJ, the highest possible whistleblower award under the FIRREA program.

 2021